 14.1 Overview Work Experience Service

-Work Experience services allow a customer to be placed at a business or at agencies within the community to complete short-term (12 weeks or fewer) experience and gain skills that are transferable to future long-term competitive integrated employment.
-If it is necessary for a customer to participate in Work Experience for longer than 12 weeks to meet the customer's needs, manager approval is required.
+Work Experience services allow a customer to be placed at a business or at agencies within the community to complete short-term (12 weeks or fewer) experience and learn skills that are transferable to future long-term competitive integrated employment.
+Work Experience services are intended to be short in duration and part-time.

 Work Experience may assist in:

 determining if a customer is ready for competitive, integrated employment;